rosyberti/website/python-course/loops.md

 ## The Relationship Between For Loops and While Loops

-Although `for` loop and `while` loops seem quite different on the service, it is actually common to see situations where `for` loops and `while` loops can both adequately solve a problem.
+Although `for` loop and `while` loops seem quite different on the surface, it is actually common to see situations where `for` loops and `while` loops can both adequately solve a problem.

 For example, imagine that you have a list of ingredients for a pizza and you want to loop through the ingredients and print them out.